imgag/ngs-bits/doc/GSvar/install_igv.md

 7. Modify the path to IGV in GSvar config file `GSvar.ini`: adjust `igv_app` property accordingly

 8. Now it should be possible to launch IGV from GSvar.
-If you are behind a authenticating proxy and IGV cannot be launched from GSvar, you have to comment out `jdk.http.auth.tunneling.disabledSchemes=Basic` line in `net.properties` of JDK.
+If you are behind an authenticating proxy and IGV cannot be launched from GSvar, you have to comment out `jdk.http.auth.tunneling.disabledSchemes=Basic` line in `net.properties` of JDK.

 ## Building a custom genome for IGV